ravioli1369/grbhunters/ReadMe.md

 Note that you will require a working version of cztpipeline version 3 to run the code.
 The code was tested on czt_pipeline_20221209_v3.0.
 The pipeline can be downloaded from [here](http://astrosat-ssc.iucaa.in/cztiData).

 ### Running the code
-The relevant codes are two python scripts: `final_script.py` and `pipelinev3.py`.
+The relevant codes are the two python scripts: `final_script.py` and `pipelinev3.py`.
 The former is the main script which calls the latter.
 To run the code, simply run the following command in the terminal:
 ```
 python3 final_script.py -d <path to data> -t <trigger time> -n <name of GRB> --timebin <Optional: Binsize of time series>
 ```